AIKozyreva/metagenomics/train_classifier_GREENGENES2.md

-# QIIME2 with DADA2, and Naive-bayes classifier pre-trained by Greengenes2 db and manually trained for ITS2 db.
+# QIIME2 with DADA2, and Naive-bayes classifier pre-trained by Greengenes2_db, Uniref90_db and manually trained for ITS2_db.

 QIIME2 version: Amplicon Distribution for Linux Analyse Amplicon metagenome Illumina single-end data